UdayGarg/ebike-finder/README.md

 The service is ideal for daily commuters, occasional riders, or tourists who rely on Boston's Bluebikes system for transportation.
 By predicting e-bike availability, users can plan ahead and avoid situations where bikes may be unavailable at the station closest to them.

 ### Example Use Case:
-- A user who commutes from **Boston University** to **Back Bay** can use the Ebike-finder service to check the predicted e-bike availability at the station near **Boston University** before leaving home.
+- A user who commutes from **Allston** to **Boston University** can use the Ebike-finder service to check the predicted e-bike availability at the station near **Allston** before leaving home.
 This ensures that an e-bike will be available for their ride, improving commute efficiency.

 ## How It Works
 1. **Data Collection**: The service collects real-time station data from the Bluebikes GBFS feed, including information such as station location, bike availability, and e-bike status.